 College Football and Basketball Play-by-Play Announcer

-Mike Morgan began calling college football game for ESPN in 2009 and has since added men’s college basketball and college baseball games for ESPN.
+Mike Morgan began calling college football games for ESPN in 2009 and quickly added men’s college basketball and college baseball games for ESPN.
 He has been one of the regular faces and voices on SEC Network for all three sports since it launched in 2014.

 The South Fla. native holds the unique distinction of being a graduate of one SEC school, and calling SEC games on radio & TV for another.
-His SEC journey continued as the youngest voice in the SEC, for the University of South Carolina baseball and basketball teams for 10 years, as well as the television voice for football from 2000-09.
-He also hosted a top-rated radio show, called NCAA Basketball Tournaments, three College World Series and NBA exhibition games on radio during his time in Columbia, S.C.
+His SEC journey started as the youngest voice in the conference, for the University of South Carolina baseball and basketball teams for 10 years, as well as the television voice for football from 2000-09.
+He also hosted a top-rated radio show, while calling NCAA Basketball Tournaments, three College World Series and NBA exhibition games on radio during his time in Columbia, S.C.

-Morgan holds the unique distinction of graduating from one SEC school, being the radio/TV voice for another, and covering several others as a talk-show host.
-He has been nominated for numerous regional Sports Emmys including his work on the 2012 SEC Baseball Tournament for Comcast.
-He has also called Big 12 and Pac-12 college football and basketball games for Fox Sports and the Big Ten Network.
+Recognized for his work as a play-by-play announcer, Morgan is a five-time winner of the NSSA Sportscaster of the Year award.
+He has been nominated for numerous regional Sports Emmys, including his work on the 2012 SEC Baseball Tournament for Comcast.
+He has also called Big 12 and Pac-12 college football and basketball games for Fox Sports for 4 seasons.

-Morgan has won five NSSA Sportscaster of the Year awards for his call of South Carolina Gamecock games.
 A native of Boca Raton, Fla., Morgan graduated from the University of Florida with a degree in broadcasting and telecommunications.
 Morgan and his wife Summer currently reside in Atlanta.

 When he’s not calling college games, Morgan can often be found speaking at universities and mentoring broadcasting students.
-He has been involved with the Calhoun Traumatic Brain Injury Foundation, hosting several of the hospital’s events over the years to raise money for victims of brain injuries.
+He has been involved with the Calhoun Traumatic Brain Injury Foundation in South Carolina, hosting several of the hospital’s events over the years to raise money for victims of brain injuries.